pragnyanramtha/lecture/Isolation.md

 Let's start with the first one.
 And think this is one of the most powerful lessons from this list.

-Real growth happens in isolation.
+Real growth happens when you lock in.

 When look back into my life, when first went to inter college, I was dumb af, had zero confidence.